ibm-cloud-docs/billing-usage/manage_billing.md

 Depending on your account type, you can easily manage your payment methods by using the [Payments](/billing/payments) page in the {{site.data.keyword.cloud}} console or by going to [{{site.data.keyword.IBM}} Billing](https://myibm.ibm.com/billing/).
 {: shortdesc}

 A valid credit card is required for all Pay-As-You-Go and Subscription accounts.
 Every month, the credit card is charged with the usage amount that is accumulated during that month.
 When updates to your payment details are approved, they are applied to your account within 24 hours.
-The contact specified in the billing address section receives an email confirming that the updates are applied.
+The contact that is specified in the billing address section receives an email confirming that the updates are applied.

 You can contact {{site.data.keyword.cloud_notm}} Support to get help with payment-related issues.
 From the console, click **Support** > **Create a case** to get in touch.
 {: tip}